-I am currently working closely with a colleague from ADAM Architecture and Solent University to write a brief for students whereby we will be involved in regularly overseeing the students' work within the first-year final project module.
+I am currently working closely with a colleague at ADAM Architecture and Solent University to write a brief for students whereby we will be involved in regularly overseeing the students' work within the first-year final project module.
 We are excited to see how the first year plays out and what designs the students produce.
 Solent and ADAM Architecture have had a longstanding relationship which we hope flourishes into the future, creating lots of exciting opportunities for the students.
-"THE BEST BITS OF MY COURSE WOULD HAVE TO BE THE VARIETY OF PROJECTS WE GOT TO WORK ON - A MIX OF REPORT WRITING, THEMED PROJECTS AND LIVE PROJECT DESIGNS."
+"The best bits of my course would have to be the variety of projects we got to work on - a mix of report writing, themed projects and live project designs."